TSpoomM/Shadow_Guide/DESCRIPTION.md

 - Analyzes player position vs obstacles/enemies
 - Provides hints such as:
   - `"Jump Now!"`, `"Go Left!"`, `"Enemy Close!"`
-- Counts hints by type → used for stats/graphs
+- Counts hint by type → used for stats/graphs

 ---